jbatonnet/Rinkhals.apps/apps/nut-client/README.md

 ### UPS requirements

 You need a NUT-supported UPS whose capacity exceeds your printer’s maximum power draw.
 For example, the K3Max can peak at 950 W during initial bed heat-up (without ACE Pro drying).
-It’s recommended that your expected peak draw not exceed 80 % of the UPS capacity.
-Additinal capacity is needed for ACE Pro, or the ACE Pro can be connected to it's own dedicated UPS (not monitored currently)
+It is recommended that your expected peak draw not exceed 80 % of the UPS capacity.
+Additional capacity is needed for ACE Pro, or the ACE Pro can be connected to its own dedicated UPS (not monitored currently).

 ### Running a NUT server

 The NUT client requires a reachable NUT server.
-All network equipment between the server and the printer (including any Wi‑Fi access points) must remain on UPS power during an outage.
-You can run a NUT server on Windows, Linux, a Raspberry Pi, or other supported hardware—just connect it to the UPS monitoring port.
+All network equipment between the server and the printer (including any Wi-Fi access points) must remain on UPS power during an outage.
+You can run a NUT server on Windows, Linux, a Raspberry Pi, or other supported hardware, just connect it to the UPS monitoring port.

 Follow the official NUT documentation to install and configure the server.
 If you enable authentication, include your username and password in the client configuration.